/Blog

 23 · 9 · 2024 by Claire Styles

-1. Get your EHS tool to the top table
+1. Get your EHS tool on the leadership agenda

-We’ve said it before and we’ll say it again – the safety of your workers might be your top priority, but senior management deals all day with key performance metrics and cost savings.
+We’ve said it before, and we’ll say it again—the safety of your workers might be your top priority, but senior management focuses on performance metrics and cost savings.
 To get their attention, you need to speak their language and find an angle that appeals to them.
-Luckily, you share common ground—compliance, especially the costly risks that come with it.
+Luckily, you share common ground: compliance—and the costly risks that come with it

 Many CEOs see the EHS team’s main role as keeping the company in line with regulations.
 And that’s no small feat!
-You’re dealing with an ever-growing list of ever-changing regulations that vary across different regions.
-Plus, you’re managing compliance on multiple levels—local, regional, national, and even international.
+You’re dealing with a list of regulations that’s constantly growing and changing, across multiple levels—local, regional, national, and even international.

 This complexity makes the risk of non-compliance, and the costs that come with it, much higher.
-So, showing how software can help manage compliance is a strong argument.
-Here’s what you can do:
+So, you need to show how software can help manage compliance.
+Here’s how:

-• Share a list of all the EHS regulations your company currently needs to follow, plus the costs of non-compliance.
-For example, in the US, the EPA can impose fines of $37,500 per day for violations of the Clean Air Act.
+• List of all the EHS regulations your company currently needs to follow, plus the costs of non-compliance.
+For example, in the U.S., the EPA can impose fines of $37,500 per day for violations of the Clean Air Act.

-• Point out how the EHS regulatory landscape is always changing and keeping up is tough.
+• Show how the EHS regulatory landscape is always changing and keeping up is tough.
 According to Enhesa, compliance demands have jumped by 35% since 2019.

 2. Show your CFO the money

-Compliance may be a core pillar of EHS, but the backbone of a strong business case is return on investment.
-To catch your CFO’s attention, you’ve got to make the financial benefits of your chosen EHS tool crystal clear.
+To catch your CFO’s attention, you’ve got to make the financial benefits of your chosen EHS software crystal clear.
 Here’s how:

-• CFOs often cite productivity as the top benefit of workplace safety systems, so show how EHS software can automate repetitive administrative tasks, freeing up your team to focus on higher-impact work.
+• CFOs often cite productivity as the top benefit of workplace safety systems, so show how EHS software can automate repetitive administrative tasks to free up your team.
 2

-• Calculate how much time your team currently spends on manual EHS tasks and translate that into cost savings.
+• Calculate how much time your team currently spends on manual EHS tasks and convert that into annual savings.

 • If your company is juggling multiple licenses, maintenance contracts, and system fees, that’s money that could be better spent in a consolidated system.
-Collaborate with IT and finance to pinpoint the costs of these systems and show how a unified EHS software can save money.
+Highlight the costs of these systems to show how a unified EHS software can eliminate these redundancies.

 • Fewer incidents mean fewer claims.
 Demonstrate how better tracking and preventive measures through software can lower your company’s insurance premiums and workers’ compensation expenses.